CasCard/AutoCDSL/README.md

 ### Sponsors

-Rajeshkannan Palvannan , Ashish Salunkhe , Mary C I
+Manikanth Devarakonda ,Rajeshkannan Palvannan , Ashish Salunkhe , Mary C I

+Thanks to all sponsers

 ### Support and Donation
 If you found this documentation and setup useful for your investing journey, please do consider making a donation, so that I can make more contributions to the open source community and build powerful applications in terms of both software and hardware to serve our community.